← Back to Blog

 To address this, we’ll solve the problem using SQL.
 Let’s start by creating a sample data table in MySQL.

-Sample code for analysing relation between distance and time
+Sample code for analyzing relation between distance and time

 CREATE TABLE delivery (